 Yesterday, I spent much too long working on changes to my website.
 I was enjoying it, so the time shot by.
 I ended up sending out for a big Chinese meal late in the evening.
 A vast quantity of spicy food was washed down with several glasses of wine.
 If you want to lie awake half the night, just do as I did.
-The remedy is simple and obvious.
+The insomnia natural remedies are simple and obvious.

 Time to get a grip on the lifestyle

 Self-inflicted insomnia is easily cured.
 What I call “real” insomnia is a beast of a much deeper hue, debilitating and much harder to defeat.
 Even so, it is not impossible to overcome and there is a whole range of things you can do to get the upper hand.